unimi-dse/bf98dcbb/README.md

 #### regr_signif

-The function regr_signif() perform a regression by taking a y and x argument, then return if the estimated coefficient are significant or not.
+The function regr_signif() performs a regression by taking a y and x argument, then return whether the estimated coefficients are significant or not.
 It computes again the regression whether the intercept is non-significant, taking it into account

 #### online_dataset